brianmario/mysql2/README.md

 are located somewhere different than on your build system.
 This overrides any rpath calculated by default or by the options above.

+* `--with-openssl-dir[=/path/to/openssl]` - Specify the directory where OpenSSL
+is installed.
+In most cases, the Ruby runtime and MySQL client libraries will link against a system-installed OpenSSL library and this option is not needed.
+Use this option when non-default library paths are needed.

 * `--with-sanitize[=address,cfi,integer,memory,thread,undefined]` -
 Enable sanitizers for Clang / GCC.
 If no argument is given, try to enable all sanitizers or fail if none are available.
 If a command-separated list of